 It is not easy to be taken on as a welder at Plasser & Theurer.
 Only trained all-round welders who absolutely fulfil the high standards demanded by Plasser & Theurer have a chance.

-However, once the welder has managed this, he enjoys the benefits of a workplace that is not only well paid but also excellently equipped.
-Commensurate with the required results, the welders at Plasser & Theurer work only with modern and high-quality equipment.
-Work clothing, protective equipment, etc., is provided by the firm which goes to show how highly these specialists are valued.
+However, once the welder has managed this, they enjoy the benefits of a workplace that is not only well paid but also excellently equipped.
+In line with the required results, the welders at Plasser & Theurer work only with modern and high-quality equipment.
+Work clothing, protective equipment, etc., is provided by the company which goes to show how highly these specialists are valued.

 Comprehensive system for consistent high quality.